riley-paul/personal-website/src/content/projects/personal-website.md

 ### Consolidated Pages

 I considerably reduced the amount of pages while maintaining the same amount of information.
-I did this by removing the landing page and replacing it with a single-page application that immediately shows the list of my projects.
-There is a toggle at the top that can replace the project list with my resume.
+I did this by removing the landing page and replacing it with a  list of my projects.
+There is a toggle at the top that links to my resume.
 This will hopefully grab the visitor's eye and removes one level of friction between them and learning more about my work.

 Originally I had each section of my resume on individual pages but have now placed it all on one long page.
 I was initially worried it would be too much scrolling but our thumbs are quite good at that these days so it shouldn't be a problem.
 I created a tab-switching widget to flip between different types of experience to make this page more compact on smaller screens.